AdrianLundell/ldpc-investigation-master-thesis/aff3ct/README.md

 # Make adjustments to simulations

 The simulations can be modified in the [src/main.cpp](src/main.cpp).
-Please refer to [aff3ct documentation](https://aff3ct.readthedocs.io/en/latest/) for more information on how to make adjustments.
+Please, refer to [aff3ct documentation](https://aff3ct.readthedocs.io/en/latest/) for more information on how to make adjustments.

+The folders [include/](include) and [src](src) contain files that have been added to aff3ct.
+The [tests](tests) folder include tests for added files.